What to Bring Back from a Trip?

 For me, local supermarkets have long been the best souvenir shop.
 Local sweets, canned goods, drinks, cheese and other “sanctions” are a great way to give friends and relatives a living example of local culture.
 A girlfriend who loves to cook can bring local spices, and relatives can bring a bottle of something unusual hot.

 This point is more about gifts to close friends and relatives.
 For example, you know that the girlfriend was looking for something to make coffee in – being in Italy, buy her “mocha”, a local brewing thing.
 And it’s good for her.
 Mom’s got sherry glasses, sister’s got a coffee grinder.

-But the best gift for coffee lovers would be a coffee set.
+But the best gift for coffee lovers would be a coffee set and some 2 pound whole bean colombian coffee beans.
 If you have vacationed in Guatemala, be sure to bring from there Maragodjip is a very rare variety, so not every even the most sophisticated coffee man knows him.
 The drink has a rich taste of chocolate, and its aroma is a little smoky.
 It is the best option for coffee lovers with specific flavour tones.

 Luvak Copies will be an exclusive gift for a coffee man.
 Unique processing of beans gives the drink the flavor of honey, nougat, chocolate and butter.
 The aftertaste is preserved for several hours.

 It’s funny, but this item is my favorite.
 The photo below shows a piece of coral found on the beach of Gaia Island near Borneo, a pebble that was decorated with ladybug and given to me by a homeowner from Orvieto, Italy, a duck and a “yolk” that I found after a storm on Bang Tao Beach in Phuket, Thailand.